Striproll SureSeam™ is a crimp sealed architectural aesthetic weatherproof cladding product.

 It is beneficial to have vice grips to clamp sheets together at the lap to be crimped at the top of the sheets for steep pitches and walling to secure the loose sheet while crimping is completed.

 Thermal expansion of the sheeting is 2.9mm on average per 5 meters of sheet length for 50 degrees Celsius temperature change.
 No warranties against thermal expansion noise are provided.
-Fixing to steel battens may increase the amount of thermal noise generated from expansion and contraction.
 Using a quality vapor permeable water proof barrier may reduce noise from thermal expansion and contraction is recommended.

 Remove all scrap and swarf from completed installation to prevent subsequent Staining from corrosion.